onap/vnfrqts-testcases/docs/OnboardInstantiateTests.rst

 * **VNF Provider** has:

-   * Provided the **Tester** the VNF package containing OpenStack TOSCA that has been certified compliant by the OPNFV Verification Program for VNFs or validated by the El Alto release of the ONAP VNFSDK
+   * Provided the **Tester** the TOSCA based VNF Package that has been certified compliant by the LFN OVP(OPNFV Verification Program) for VNFs or validated by the El Alto release of the ONAP VNFSDK
    * Provided the **Tester** any custom virtual machine image required by the VNF